ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 \end{align}
 $$

-Now this analysis assumes that $v_{s \rightarrow r}$ is moving in the positive $x$-direction (to the right).
+Now the above analysis assumes that $v_{s \rightarrow r}$ is moving in the positive $x$-direction (to the right).
 However, it is possible to put so much draw on the ball to cause it to end up rolling backwards in the negative $x$-direction (to the left).
 In this case, the translational and angular velocities become negative.
 Thus, the general solution is the following.

 $$
 a_r = \begin{cases}